Rammstein: Political views

 The band also wrote the song "Amerika" as a critique of the worldwide cultural and political imperialism of the United States.
 In their book Envisioning Social Justice in Contemporary German Culture, Jill E. Twark and Axel Hildebrandt found that the song's text and most of its video's images point toward a critique of America's cultural imperialism, political propaganda, and self-assumed role as global police force.
 The song responds critically to the US invasion of Iraq in 2003.
 They also found that another song of theirs that is critical of the United States is "Mein Land", believing that it critiques American racism and nationalism.

 During the Eastern European leg of their Europe Stadium Tour, the band showed support for the LGBT community on several occasions.
 At a concert in Chorzów, Poland on 24 July 2019, drummer Christoph Schneider surfed the crowd in a rubber boat, holding a rainbow flag.
 At their concert in Moscow five days later, guitarists Kruspe and Landers kissed onstage, while they embraced each other during a concert in Saint Petersburg on 2 August.
 The band's support for gay rights was met with criticism from some Russian politicians.
-Vitaly Milonov, a member of the State Duma called the band "idiots" and said: "If they think it possible to behave in such a way, they should also consider it possible to keep this garbage away from us."
+Vitaly Milonov, a member of the State Duma, called the band "idiots" and said: "If they think it possible to behave in such a way, they should also consider it possible to keep this garbage away from us."

-Members
+Band members

 Since forming in 1994, Rammstein have retained a constant line-up.
 Richard Kruspe had said in a Revolver Magazine interview that it is because of the band respecting each other's wishes to take a break, either for personal reasons or to focus on a side project.
 Members of the band have had side projects that they take part in during Rammstein's inactivity.
 Kruspe currently fronts the group Emigrate while Till Lindemann began his project Lindemann in 2015.